RTIInternational/SMART/smart-docs/docs/tutorial-annotate.rst

 * **[NEW] Metadata Fields**: All metadata fields are also listed as columns, and so can be used for sorting or searching within a batch.

 ..
 Note::
 	Administrative users will be able to see and edit the labeled data for all coders.
-In the page below, we can see both new_user's and user1's labels.
+In the page below, we can see both ``new_user``'s and ``user1``'s labels.

 |annotate-history-page|